folkertdev/rust-rfcs/text/0000-labeled-match.md

 **suboptimal codegen**

 So far LLVM generates (close to) optimal code.
-But rustc nor LLVM guarantee that a jump to a compile-time known target is really turned into a direct jump in assembly.
+But neither rustc nor LLVM guarantee that a jump to a compile-time known target is really turned into a direct jump in assembly.
 We can confuse the LLVM optimizer by adding more state transitions, making it generate a jump table in a program where it is definitely possible to just use direct jumps.
 Consider ([godbolt link](https://godbolt.org/z/M81bva87o)):

 ```rust
 #[allow(dead_code)]